 Promotions: a bonus on a vacation rental (for example, “3rd night free when you book midweek!”) or a special discount for Black Friday.

-Property: A vacation rental home.
+Property: A vacation rental or short-term rental home.

 Property description: content on your website or listings which tells your property’s story, gives your home a voice and convinces readers to book your rental.